Ultrapure water: Applications in semiconductor industry

 It is used in other types of electronics manufacturing in a similar fashion, such as flat-panel displays, discrete components (such as LEDs), hard disk drive platters (HDD) and solid-state drives NAND flash (SSDs), image sensors and image processors/ wafer-level optics (WLO), and crystalline silicon photovoltaics; the cleanliness requirements in the semiconductor industry, however, are currently the most stringent.

+Reclaimed water as feedstock

+As semiconductor fabrication has scaled, the volume of feedwater required for ultrapure water production has grown substantially, with advanced fabrication plants consuming several million gallons of UPW per day.
+To reduce reliance on freshwater withdrawals, some manufacturers have begun using reclaimed municipal or industrial wastewater as raw feedstock for UPW production.
+Reclaimed water typically contains higher levels of small-molecule organic pollutants such as urea, which are not effectively removed by conventional ion exchange, reverse osmosis, or ultraviolet treatment.
+As a result, advanced oxidation processes (AOPs), including UV-AOP and sulfate-radical–based methods, have been investigated as supplementary unit operations to meet the increasingly stringent total organic carbon specifications required for sub-7 nm device fabrication.

 Applications in pharmaceutical industry

 A typical use of ultrapure water in pharmaceutical and biotechnology industries is summarized in the table below: